Scrambling Transition in a Radiative Random Unitary Circuit

 Note that the stochastic rules (\ref{eq:dp_rules}) are not microscopically equivalent to standard bond DP, due to correlations between the two edges leaving a vertex.
 This feature is not expected to affect the universal behavior of the two phases or the transition, in accordance with the DP hypothesis \cite{janssen_nonequilibrium_1981,grassberger_phase_1982}.
 To confirm that the phase transition lies within the DP universality class, we use Clifford simulations to numerically compute the integrated OTOC $\varrho(t) = \frac{1}{N} \sum_x \overline{C(x,t)}$ for several swap rates [Fig.~\ref{fig:fullwidth}(c)].
 We find that $\varrho(t)$ grows linearly and saturates at a nonzero value for $p < p_c$, while it rapidly decays to zero for $p > p_c$.
 At $p_c \simeq 0.206$, $\varrho(t) \sim t^{\theta}$ grows as a power law with exponent $\theta \simeq 0.3175$, in good quantitative agreement with the critical exponent $\theta_{\text{DP}} \approx 0.3136$ governing the analogous growth of particle density in bond DP \cite{jensen_low-density_1999}.
 In the Supplemental Material \cite{SOM} we present additional numerical evidence for DP universality at the phase transition.

-\textit{Decoding transition.---} The OTOC has previously been related to the spreading of quantum information \cite{hosur_chaos_2016,yoshida_efficient_2017}.
-Here it may be tempting to associate the percolating OTOCs to a capacity for transmitting quantum information between two parties Alice and Bob through the system.
-However, closer examination shows that even when local operators develop large support on the system (Bob's qubits), they have substantially larger support on the qubits swapped out to the environment.
-Therefore, at long times Bob can never recover any fraction of Alice's message.
-An alternative question we may ask is whether a eavesdropper Eve, who collects the qubits swapped out of the system, can recover Alice's message.
+\textit{Decoding transition.---}The growth of the OTOC can be associated with the spreading of quantum information \cite{hosur_chaos_2016,yoshida_efficient_2017,xu_scrambling_2022}.
+However, this interpretation has important subtleties in our model.
+Suppose that an observer Alice stores a $k$-qubit message in the initial state of the system, which then undergoes time evolution by the circuit $U_t$.
+It may be tempting to associate the percolating OTOC to a capacity for another observer, Bob, to recover Alice's message from the qubits remaining in the system.
+However, closer examination shows that even when local operators develop large support on the system, they have substantially larger support on the qubits swapped out to the environment.
+As a result, Bob can never recover any fraction of Alice's message at long times.

-We can draw an analogy to the Hayden-Preskill thought experiment \cite{hayden_black_2007} by imagining our RUC as a black hole emitting Hawking radiation via qubit swaps with the environment.
-However, there are crucial differences: first, instead of assuming that the unitary circuit scrambles completely before emitting Hawking radiation, the radiation here is emitted dynamically throughout the scrambling process.
-Second, Eve does not have access to early radiation maximailly entangled with the black hole prior to scrambling; as a result, Eve must collect a large amount (at least of order $N$) of radiation before she can decode Alice's message.
-Despite these differences, we may design a recovery scheme [Fig.~\ref{fig:3}(a)] that is closely analogous to the decoder proposed for Hayden and Preskill's problem \cite{yoshida_efficient_2017}.
-We show below that in the nonpercolating phase this scheme recovers Alice's message with perfect fidelity.
+To explicate the connection between operator spreading and the flow of quantum information in our model, we instead ask whether an eavesdropper Eve, who collects the qubits swapped out of the system, can recover Alice's message.
+We demonstrate here that the transition in operator spreading coincides with a transition in the fidelity with which Eve can decode Alice's quantum information from the radiated qubits using a simple decoding protocol, shown in Fig.~\ref{fig:3}(a) and discussed below.
+In the discussion, we comment on an analogy between our model and that of the Hayden-Preskill thought experiment \cite{hayden_black_2007}, and the relation between our decoding protocol and a similar protocol proposed for Hayden and Preskill's problem \cite{yoshida_efficient_2017}.

+Alice's state is stored initially on the first $k$ qubits of $S$, denoted $S_1$.
+The remaining $N-k$ qubits of $S$ are denoted $S_2$.
+After evolving $SE$ by the circuit $U_t$, Eve collects the radiated qubits $E$ and attempts to decode Alice's state without access to $S$.
+To construct the decoder, Eve first introduces an extra set of $N$ qubits $S' = S_1' \cup S_2'$ initialized in an arbitrary state, then applies the reverse unitary circuit $U_t^{\dagger}$ on $S' E$ [Fig.~\ref{fig:3}(a)].
+Deep in the nonpercolating phase, where Alice's state is always swapped entirely into the environment, such a decoding protocol will perfectly reproduce Alice's state on $S_1'$.